AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/login.md

     `adguard-vpn cli connect`

-AdGuard VPN will connect to the fastest available location or the last used location.
+AdGuard VPN will connect to the fastest available or the last used location.

 To view available locations, type:

-    `adguardvpn-cli list-locations`.
+    `adguardvpn-cli list-locations`

 To connect to a specific location, type: